MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-default-label.md

 3. A value of **6** is used for when the label was applied because of the default sensitivity label for the document library.

-To audit the configuration setting for this feature, use the **Updated list** auditing event from the [SharePoint list activities](search-the-audit-log-in-security-and-compliance.md#sharepoint-list-activities).
+To audit the configuration setting for this feature, use the **Updated list** auditing event from the **SharePoint list activities** group.
 In the details flyout pane for the document library, scroll to the **SensitivityLabelEventData** section where **OldSensitivityLabeld** and **SensitivityLabelId** can reflect three changes of states:

 - Sensitivity label applied
 - Sensitivity label changed from one label to another